 Why does Invokana cause amputations?

 Diabetes itself significantly increases one’s risk for amputation.
-For a diabetic, a simple cut, blister, or crack can result in an ulcer.
-This can result in an amputation.
+For a diabetic, a simple cut, blister, or crack can cause an ulcer.
+This can then cause an amputation.
 However, results from two clinical trials show an increased risk of amputations when taking Invokana.

 According to two clinical trials involving Invokana, there is an increased chance that Invokana taking patients are more likely to experience amputations.
 These clinical trials’ results showed that leg and foot amputations happened twice as often in patients taking canagliflozin as opposed to patients taking a placebo.